LeonardoCazares/finalproject_leonardocazares/README.md

 ## Work to be done…

-For the rest of the project the task will be completed:

-- Using the functions created, apply the cross-validation algorithm to a grid of values for the regularization parameter in the ridge regression and for the number of lags.
-- Create and apply a function for the dynamic training/prediction step.
-- Complete the remaining vignettes.
 - \[EXTRA\] If possible, apply a conformal prediction algorithm for the uncertainty quantification of the time-series forecasts.